chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [314_Optical Flows Estimation by Matching Time Surface with Event-Based Cameras](https://www.mdpi.com/1424-8220/21/4/1150)

+- In this work, a novel method of estimating optical flow from event-based cameras is proposed by **matching the time surface of events**.
+The proposed loss function measures the timestamp consistency between the time surface formed by the latest timestamp of each pixel and the one that is slightly shifted in time.
+This makes it possible to estimate dense optical flows with high accuracy without restoring luminance or additional sensor information.
+I

 ### [315_EV-FlowNet: Self-Supervised Optical Flow Estimation for Event-based Cameras](https://arxiv.org/pdf/1802.06898.pdf)

 ### [316_Event-Based Visual Flow](https://www.neuromorphic-vision.com/public/publications/3/publication.pdf)